praydog/uevr-frontend/README.md

-# UnrealVR.Frontend
+# UEVR.Frontend

-The frontend injector for the Unreal VR mod.
+The frontend injector for the UEVR mod.
 Does not contain the actual mod itself.